ManavPonnekanti/blog/content/posts/poems.md

 date: 2024-04-04
 ---

 I came across [this poem](https://www.newyorker.com/magazine/2023/03/06/put-my-house) in the New Yorker and it made me despair somewhat.

-In response, these are some of the poems I often find myself coming back to, reading aloud to myself, and writing out repeatedly as a means of procrastination.
+This is my retaliation.

 ## A Shropshire Lad, XL
 *A.E.
 Housman*